bright-cloud-studio/contao-ce-glide/README.md

 # Bright Cloud Studio's Contao Content Element - Glide.js
 Integrates the Glide.js slider into Contao using custom Content Elements

 ## Goal
 The goal of this package is to integrate the Glide.js slider into Contao as seamlessly as possible.
 As we have a client that wants this package, I am using it as an opportunity to learn more about Contao and how it works behind the scenes.
 As part of this, I am adding Glide.js to Contao as new Content Elements.

+## Additions
+This package adds three new Content Elements to Contao.
+Two are Wrappers, Glide Start and Glide Stop.
+The other is a customized Gallery called Glide Gallery.

 ## How to Use
 1. Install this package.